Shalom-06/alx-pre_course/README.md

-I will  be a developer soon
+I can do hard things.